Ä: Typography

 (A̎ a̎).
 In most later handwritings these bars in turn nearly became dots.

 Æ, a highly similar ligature evolving from the same origin as Ä, evolved in the Icelandic, Danish and Norwegian alphabets.
 The Æ ligature was also common in Old English, but had largely disappeared in Middle English.

 In modern typography there was insufficient space on typewriters and later computer keyboards to allow for both A-diaeresis (also representing Ä) and A-umlaut.
 Since they looked near-identical the two glyphs were combined, which was also done in computer character encodings such as ISO 8859-1.
 As a result, there was no way to differentiate between the different characters.
-Unicode theoretically provides a solution, but recommends it only for highly specialized applications.
+Unicode theoretically provides a solution by using the combining grapheme joiner (CGJ; U+034F), but recommends it only for highly specialized applications.